 We now give guidance and advice to landlords of domestic rented properties.
 About the minimum standards that are required to let property under the terms of this Act.
-It’s designed to ensure properties are fit for habitation against landlords who don’t fulfil their legal obligations.
+It is designed to ensure properties are fit for habitation.
+It gives compensation for tenants against landlords who do not fulfil their obligations.

 There are no legislation’s under the terms of this Act but they reinforce existing ones.
-The legislation requires landlords to ensure they’re meeting their responsibility of standards & safety.
+The legislation requires landlords to ensure they are meeting their responsibility.
+This includes property and safety standards.

 Under the current Act of the Landlord & Tenant Act 1985.
 All landlords must ensure that their properties including any common parts are fit for human habitation.
 Not only at the beginning of the tenancies but throughout.
-The Act states there is an implied agreement between tenant & landlord that the property will be fit for human habitation.
+The Act states there is an implied agreement between tenant and landlord.
+This implication i that the property will be fit for human habitation.

-The whole idea of the Act is to support the majority of good landlords who provide well maintained homes.
-Yet where landlords do not do so penalties can be imposed.
-Landlords who do not maintain safe properties, prevent the operation of a competitive rental market.
+The whole idea of the Act is to support most good landlords.
+These are ones who maintain their properties.
+Landlords do not maintain them will have penalties imposed.
+Landlords who do not maintain safe properties.
+This is to prevent the operation of a competitive rental market.
 The Act provides for more means for tenants to seek redress by giving them the power to hold their landlord to account.

 The Government expects standards to improve with the provision of this Act.
 Tenants will be empowered to take action against their landlord.
-The Government believe this creates a level playing field for the majority of landlords who are maintaining their houses.
+The Government believe this creates a level playing field for most landlords.

 What is the overview of the Act?